codeanticode/andrescolubri.net/_pages/01_art.md

 permalink: /art/
 ---

-I sometimes work on code-based projects that incorporate spontaneous interaction into algorithmic systems.
+My art projects seek to incorporate spontaneous human interaction and intuition into algorithmic systems.
+I also develop software tools to create code-based artworks.

 In 2009, I received an MFA degree from the [Design Media Arts Department](http://dma.ucla.edu/){:target="_blank"} at the University of California, Los Angeles.
 My thesis project was about the use of digital drawing and real-time video in live performance.
 The written thesis is available [here]({{ site.url }}/assets/art/colubri-mfa_thesis-ucla.pdf).